maxexcloo/beszel-homeassistant-integration/README.md

 ## Prerequisites

 *   A running instance of the Beszel agent/server that exposes an API endpoint.
-*   Home Assistant version 2023.x.x or newer (Please update with the actual minimum version if known).
+*   Home Assistant version 2023.x.x or newer.

 ## Installation